 When I learned of the verdict the Breonna Taylor case.
 I was stricken with grief.
 For once, I wanted the life of a Black woman to shake and rattle systems into change.
 Are Black women undeserving?
 No, and Black women we deserve better.
 We deserve to live in a world that believes the air in our lungs is precious, that the thoughts in our minds are valuable and that the feelings in our hearts are valorized.
 I yearn for the day that valorizing the Black woman is not viewed as an overzealous cause but rather a necessary act.

 The state of the world we live in requires us as Black women to constantly create our own spaces for healing from racial trauma.
 Process those thoughts, pour out those feelings, and create internal space for hope and healing.
 Black woman, you ARE resilient.

 Here are my suggestions:

 - Create Community.
-Talk, weep and commune with those you trust, those that know you and can pour into you.
+Talk, weep, and commune with those you trust, those who know you and can pour into you.
 You are not alone.